 With sixteen years of clinical experience, I have some clear ideas of how I like to work – and how I don’t.
 My ‘value system’ guides the way I apply my knowledge and I have found that the more my values overlap with my clients the more we get done and the more we enjoy it.
 So here are the headlines:

 The most difficult part about working with cancer is that we have evidence but we don’t have a cure.
 That means that everyone working in this field needs to wield their power lightly and choose their words carefully – and everyone looking for healing needs to maintain a mix of high level curiosity and low level gullibility.
-Almost everything I do is built on scientific fact, clinical evidence or common sense but there is lots of conflicting information out there that makes it impossible to be certain.
+Everything I teach is built on scientific fact, clinical evidence or common sense but there is lots of conflicting information out there that makes it impossible to be certain.
 Not everything that works can be measured, and not everything that can be measured works.
 We live in a world where evidence is routinely manipulated to create false conclusions to support unethical profits – and there are lots of profits to be made in cancer.
 When I first started to work in this field research was scarce.
 Now, there is so much research that it is impossible for anyone to stay up to date.
 Still, the sum of what we know suggests that cancer is a highly individual disease.
 That means we are all on a learning journey – you and me both.

 My approach to health is natural in a way that isn’t often talked about: not only do I prefer to eat natural food and use natural remedies to improve my health, I want to do it in a natural way.
 For me that doesn’t include putting coffee directly into my bowel, juicing 20 times a day or taking 50 different supplements.
 (Importantly, it does include eating animal products; surviving cancer is about optimising your diet and I am increasingly certain that it is impossible to do that without these foods.)
 I want nutrition to enhance my life, not control it – I imagine you do too.
 There’s no point improving your nutrition if it increases your stress.
 I’m keenly aware that the right diet is only one aspect of a healthy lifestyle.
 There comes a point when improving your diet another notch is a game of diminishing returns, especially if you’re not getting enough sleep, holding down a stressful or locked inside an unhappy relationship.
 Health is all about balance, and so am I.